cryy/BedwarsStatsReleases/legal/TOS.md

 BedwarsStats is licensed to You (End-User) and is only licensed for use under these Terms and Conditions.

 By continuing, You agree that by using this application, you have read, understood, and agreed to be bound by all of these Terms and Conditions.

-IF YOU DO NOT AGREE WITH ALL OF THESE TERMS OF USE, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SITE AND YOU MUST DISCONTINUE USE IMMEDIATELY.
+IF YOU DO NOT AGREE WITH ALL OF THESE TERMS OF USE, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE APP AND YOU MUST DISCONTINUE USE IMMEDIATELY.

 We reserve the right, in our sole discretion, to make changes or modifications to these Terms of Use at any time and for any reason.

 We will alert you about any changes by updating the "Last updated" date of these Terms of Use, and you waive any right to receive specific notice of each such change.
 It is your responsibility to periodically review these Terms of Use to stay informed of updates.

 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Terms of Use by your continued use of the Site after the date such revised Terms of Use are posted.<br /><br />